MahanFathi/CS231/README.md

 # CS231n (Spring 2017) Completed Assignments
 Complete Assignments for **Spring 2017** [CS231n: Convolutional Neural Networks for Visual Recognition](cs231n.stanford.edu).

 What a great place for diving into Deep Learning.
-Big thanks to the fellas at CS231 Stanford!
+Big thanks to all the fellas at CS231 Stanford!

 Find course notes and assignments [here](cs231n.github.io).

 ### Assignment 1: